LuxciumProject/pop-n-lock-theme-vscode/README.md

 ### Breaking Changes

-Experimental PREVIEWS are subject to change in a future release.
-You may have to reinstall the theme after...

 Pop N' Lock Theme by Luxcium TSA/ASD (PREVIEW will change in future release)✨

 Pop N' Lock Theme by Luxcium Alexis's Black (PREVIEW will change in future release)✨

+**Experimental PREVIEWS are subject to change in a future release.
+It will be splited in separate themes.
+You may have to reinstall the themes after...**

 ## About